OxfordCMS/OCMS_Shotgun/README.md

 # OCMS pipelines for shotgun metagenomic data analysis
 This repository contains a series of pipelines used for processing shotgun metagenomic data.
-Pipelines are written within the [CGAT framework](https://github.com/cgat-developers/cgat-core).
+Pipelines are written within the [CGAT framework](https://github.com/cgat-developers/cgat-core), requiring cgat-core and cgat-apps.
 OMCS_Shotgun has a command line interface, and can be installed and executed as a stand alone command line tool.
 OCMS_Shotgun is primarily written for usage within the OCMS on our HPC system, however, it can be used on other HPC systems, or used locally.

 ## Install
 Clone the OCMS_Shotgun repository and install using pip, ideally within a python virtual environment.